 Consistently Slow Website

-If you have or are planning to run an online store, upgrade your plan to VPS hosting.
-With a VPS plan, you are guaranteed a secure website and a dedicated virtual server that’s far more likely to pass the Payment Card Industry Data Security Standard (PCI DSS) compliance test—created by big credit card companies to protect against data theft.
+For people looking to sell online, an upgrade to VPS hosting is more or less crucial.
+With a VPS plan, online retailers are guaranteed a secure website and a dedicated virtual server that’s far more likely to pass the Payment Card Industry Data Security Standard (PCI DSS) compliance test—created by big credit card companies to protect against data theft.

 Any website that is dealing with credit card payments will want to ensure it’s 100% secure and that your customer’s private information is safe.
 VPS is much more secure than shared hosting so you don’t have to worry about any hackers getting into your site and stealing sensitive information.
 After all, once you lose your customers’ trust, it’s difficult, if not impossible, to get it back and recover from the breach.